Lower Back Pain Research

 Your PhysioWorks’ physios possess the necessary skills and education to individually assess each low back pain candidate and then appropriately design, prescribe, supervise and progress your successful low back pain exercise program.

 Currently, physiotherapists are pioneering research investigations into the mechanisms contributing to chronic and recurrent low back pain.
-The research evidence to support their efficacy is continually increasing.
+The evidence to support their efficacy is continually increasing.

-The best way to activate the correct core stability muscles is to actually see them working on an ultrasound scan.
+The best way to activate the correct core stability muscles is to see them working on an ultrasound scan.
 Yes, it’s just like seeing an unborn baby.
 We now have this fantastic technology at several of our PhysioWorks clinics.